tiramizoo/oxid-plugin/README.md

     order => oxtiramizoo_order
     ```

-*   Change the templates in *changed_full* folder.
-If You use "basic" template and these files had never been changed, You can overwrite them.
+*   Change templates in *changed_full* folder.
+If you use "basic" template and these files had never been changed, You can overwrite them.

     ### file: out/basic/tpl/email_order_cust_html.tpl ###